A global mobile phone company wanted to understand what drives satisfaction and how it relates to customer retention.

 We used the resulting data to quantify customer satisfaction and put a financial value on it.

-The results: The business gained an end-to-end view of the customer lifecycle, with improved insight into the drivers of satisfaction from customer behaviour.
+The business gained an end-to-end view of the customer lifecycle, with improved insight into the drivers of satisfaction from customer behaviour.

 Acting on the resulting data, the business rationalised the range to launch as few as five new handsets a year.
 By making changes to the way software is updated, new products are designed and the ongoing support is provided, the business has already seen major cost savings.